 External Pages was founded to advance critically and politically engaged thinking about capitalism, technology and society.
 Our most recent solo exhibition with Legacy Russell explored the contributions of blackness to digital space, presenting her video essay BLACK MEME in an immersive digital environment.
 The themes and presentation of the video challenged assumptions of web design to expose deeper political racial biases.

 Successful applicants will be provided with both curatorial and technical support to develop the project.
-The first exhibition will be featured on External Pages from the 15th of July until the 15th of September, but we are open to hearing proposals for future dates.
+The first exhibition will be featured on External Pages from August until October, but we are open to hearing proposals for future dates.

 Due to the support of a-n Bursaries, we offer an artist fee of £100.